Code of Shadows

 Prowess: To seek excellence in everything expected of a knight, martial and otherwise.
 Using strength for the betterment of oneself and to advance beyond your enemy.

-Justice: While the path of Justice Always seek the path of ‘right’, clear of personal interest.
-Justice of the sword can be a terrible thing, so it must be tempered and padded by mercy.
+Justice: While the path of Justice is to always seek the path of ‘right’, clear of personal interest.
+Justice of the sword can be a terribly useful thing.
+A Knights sword is the mettle of his soul and a blade is not strong unless it is tempered steal, so must Justice be tempered with the blood of the weak to make it strong and resilient.

 Truth: Speak the truth when it helps further your cause.
 A lie is only wrong if it isn’t believed.

 Loyalty: Loyalty is just another word for being weak willed.
-Common cause binds alliances, but should not put one’s own worth in jepordy for the facade of loyalty.
+Common cause binds alliances, but should not put one’s own worth in jeopardy for the facade of loyalty.

 Courage: The difference between courage and death is simple; being courageous is a failing of ones sensibilities and often leads to death.
 You can be fearsome to your opponent but realize that there may be someone better who does not have a moral code to ask you to yield.